YinHK-gameDev/unity-learn/art & graphics/textures/Mipmap/README.md

 This can cause textures to pop or load slowly.
 However, the **memory budget should be as small as possible** to allow memory for other resources.

+> When the memory budget is full, Unity **discards mipmaps it’s not using**, to **make room for those it needs to use**.
+You can control how many unused mipmaps it discards with the **Max Level Reduction**.

+This value is also the **mipmap** level that the **Mipmap Streaming system** **initially loads** at startup.
+For example, when this is set to 2, Unity skips the two highest mipmaps on first load.

+> Set this value in the **Quality Settings** window, with the **Texture Streaming > Max Level Reduction** property.

+> **Note**: Unity prioritises the **Max Level Reduction** value over the memory budget.
+It never discards more mipmaps than the **Max Level Reduction** value, even if this causes the textures memory to exceed the budget.

+The memory budget includes textures that do not use Mipmap Streaming.
+For example, if your budget is 100MB and you have 90MB of textures that don’t use Mipmap Streaming, Unity tries to fit all the streaming mipmaps in the remaining 10MB.
+If it can’t, it loads them at a lower resolution.

+> Unity always **loads textures that don’t use Mipmap Streaming at full resolution, even if that exceeds the budget**.

+To figure out what your memory budget should be:

+- Look at the **`Texture.desiredTextureMemory`** value when your project is running.
+- Set the **Memory Budget** value slightly higher than the **`Texture.desiredTextureMemory`** value.

+This makes sure there is enough texture memory available for the most resource-intensive areas of your scene and prevents textures from dropping to a lower resolution.
+If you have extra memory available, you can set a larger memory budget so that Unity can keep texture data that is not visible in your scene in the streaming cache.

 ### ref